CASE STUDY

 Approach

-The programme aims to drive a culture of innovation in Defence - teaching specialist RN and RAF personnel to identify the needs of today’s Royal Navy and Royal Air Force and secure the most effective technologies and tools to meet these needs.
-This year, PUBLIC adapted the curriculum for 2021 to reflect the UK Government’s Integrated Review, aiming to “embrace innovation in science and technology to boost national prosperity and strategic advantage’.
-Subjects covered during the course included:
+The programme aimed to drive a culture of innovation in Defence - teaching specialist RN and RAF personnel to identify the needs of today’s Royal Navy and Royal Air Force and secure the most effective technologies and tools to meet these needs.
+Each iteration included up to 50 Fellows, divided into two concurrent cohorts, and made up of a wide range of career backgrounds and levels of seniority - the entire course took a trade and rank-agnostic approach to allow for maximum peer-engagement and an experience of flat hierarchies.

 Impact